benkeks/dgx9142/README.md

 Disk    |  100 MB
 GPU     |  128 MB GPU Memory, DirektX 7 Support

 On newer Windows versions, there might be problems with DX7-games.

-I mostly tested the game with Wine on Ubuntu, where it works fine.
+I mostly tested the game with Wine (32 bit edition) on Ubuntu and Debian, where it works fine.

 ## 2. MANUAL: HOW TO PLAY